angelleonard23/Project-HomeLab-AI-Ops-Laboratory-Infrastructure/README.md

 3. **Redundancy:** Rules in the `WireGuard` group tab provide granular "Least Privilege" filtering, while the `VPN` interface rule ensures routing stability.

 **Result:** Verified access to AI-Stack Dashboards (8080) and SSH (22) from remote networks.
+### 25.7.
+Final Architecture: Dual-Tab Management
+To maintain the integrity of Outbound NAT mappings and interface-specific routing fixes, the manual interface assignment (VPN/tun_wg0) remains active.

+* **Layer 1: WireGuard (Group Tab):** Handles administrative access (pfSense GUI, DNS) and central logging (Default Deny).
+* **Layer 2: VPN (Member Tab):** Handles the data-plane for the AI-Stack.
+Includes the "Sloppy State" fix to ensure TCP stability in virtualized environments.
+* **NAT Persistence:** This dual-tab setup ensures the "No NAT" rules for the AIOPS subnet remain persistent across reboots.